Stochastic numerical approximation for nonlinear Fokker-Planck equations with singular kernels: Examples

 Assuming there are no computational limitations, we can select \(h\) arbitrarily small.
 In this case, the optimal rate is achieved when the two terms \(N^{-v_1}\) and \(N^{v_2}h^{v_3}\) are of the same order, which corresponds to choosing \(h = N^{-\frac{(v_1+v_2)}{v_3}}.\) Substituting this into the convergence rate, the optimal rate simplifies to

 where \(v_1\) is maximized as a function of the parameters \(p, q, r, \zeta, \alpha\).

 In practical scenarios, computational complexity plays a critical role.
-An alternative approach to optimizing the parameters is to fix the convergence error at a given order \(\varepsilon > 0\) and determine the parameters that minimize the computational cost of the scheme.
-The total number of operations is of order \( O\left(\frac{N^2}{h}\right) \).
+An additional consideration for the optimal choice of parameters is to fix the convergence error $N^{-v_1}$ at a given order \(\varepsilon > 0\) and determine the parameters that minimize the computational cost of the scheme.
+Considering the physical dimensional $d \in \{1,2,3\}$, the total number of operations is of order \( O\left(\frac{N^2}{h}\right) \).
 This estimate arises from the fact that computing the position of a single particle requires \( O(N) \) operations, there are \( N \) particles whose positions must be updated at each step, and the total number of steps is \( O\left(\frac{1}{h}\right) \).
 Considering that terms \(N^{-v_1}\) and \(N^{v_2}h^{v_3}\) are of the same order, we obtain the computational cost we seek to minimize

 as a function of \(p, q, r, \zeta, \alpha\), under the constraints imposed by Assumptions \hyperlink{assumption:AK}{\boldmath{$(A_K)$}} and \hyperlink{assumption:Aalpha}{\boldmath{$(A_\alpha)$}}.